bblais/A-Measure-Of-Faith/chapters/Chapter 02 - Probability.md

 P(B)+P(R)=&1 \leftarrow \text{this is incorrect}
 \end{aligned}
 $$
 The key point here is that "not-black" is not the same as "red" except in those cases where you can be *certain* that there are only those two possibilities.
-One has to be on the lookout for hidden possibilities - perhaps one has a *Five Crowns* deck which has green and yellow cards as well?
+One has to be on the lookout for hidden possibilities - perhaps one has a *Five Crowns* deck[@fivecrowns2023] which has green and yellow cards as well?
 Failure of imagination can easily lead to accidental either-or logical failures.
-Statements like "You're either with us or against us!" (no third option?) and "If you don't take a stand against a political candidate then you must be supportive of her." (again, no other options?) serve as a reminder to recognize this lack of imagination on our part.
+Statements like "You're either with us or against us!" (no third option?) and "You could either pursue your dream job or stay where you are and be miserable for the rest of your life." (again, no other options?) serve as a reminder to recognize this lack of imagination on our part.

 #### Rule 3 (Conjunction rule):